terramate-io/terramate-docs/cli/reference/cmdline/generate.md

 terramate generate
 ```

-To generate Terraform configurations only for configirations defined within a specific subdirectory, use the `-C` (or `--chdir`) flag followed by the desired directory path.
+To generate Terraform files targeting configurations defined within a specific subdirectory, use the `-C` (or `--chdir`) flag followed by the desired directory path.

 ```bash
 terramate -C some/dir generate